LeeJoonJie/task-manager/UserGuide.md

 ### 3.1 Add Task

+Click the 'Add Task' tab on the website header or the 'Add Task' button on the Homepage.

-A task can have the following information fields.
+A task can have the following information fields:

 Field       | Requirement      | Description
 ------------|------------------|-----------------------